Can You Use a Credit Card to Buy a Home in New York City?

 While not a requirement, an inspection is always a good idea for the home buyer to do so they know exactly what they are getting themselves into before they make their big purchase.

-A home inspector is hired independently by you, so you can choose an inspector or inspection company that takes credit.
+You hire A home inspector independently, so you can choose an inspector or inspection company that takes Credit.

 Appraisal fees

-An appraisal is usually set up by your lender when they contact an independent appraisal service to come an appraise the value of the home to be purchased.
+Your lender usually sets up an appraisal when they contact an independent appraisal service to appraise the value of the home to be purchased.

-The appraisal company will charge a fee, which must be paid by the home buyer.
+The appraisal company will charge a fee, which the home buyer must pay.
 Feel free to use your credit card here.

 Attorney fees

-New York State is an attorney state, so early on, you should bring on a real estate attorney on your side to help you along with your contract and closing.
+New York State is an attorney state, so early on, you should bring a real estate attorney to help you with your contract and closing.

-Not all law firms or practices take credit cards, but you can definitely find ones that do.
+Not all law firms or practices take credit cards, but you can find ones that do.

 Read on: Why You Need a Real Estate Attorney in New York.